restlessronin/fastgs/README.md

 channel B08 is mapped to a monochrome image.
 Thus all the channels in the image are displayed.

-The third parameter is a function that maps channel id’s to filenames that select the image data for a single channel.
+The fourth parameter is a function that maps channel id’s to filenames that provide the image data for a single channel.
 The final parameter is an IO function that loads a complete TensorImageMS given the list of files corresponding to individual channels.